DuneRanger/Large-Number-Library/documentation-dev.md

 ### Construction and type casting

 Currently, construction from two unsigned integers is done with the most significant word first.
-This is the be changed in the future, to be more consistent with other classes, which start with least significant word first.
+This is to be changed in the future, to be more consistent with other classes, which start with least significant word first.

+Construction from a string is supported, but does not check whether the value overflows or not.

 ### Arithmetic operators

 Addition is implemented with the addition of each 64 bit word and subtraction simply negates the right hand side of the operator and then calls addition.
-It may be possible to slightly optimize subtraction by implementing it similarly to addition (mainly saving time on creating a copy of the value), however no changes should be made without testing and benchmarking.

-Multiplication, division and modulo are all implemented with shift-addition, resulting in a quadratic complexity based on the number of bits.
-Due to the relatively small integer values, a asymptotically optimal algorithm would only be slower, due to a large amount of constants, so the only changes made here should be a constant optimization of the current algorithm.
+Subtraction currently negates the right hand side and then conducts addition, resulting in it being two times slower than addition.

+Multiplication is implemented by multiplying individual 32 bit words and conducting one iteration of Karatsuba's algorithm to get the intermediate values.

+Division and modulo both use the algorithm described in Knuth's Art of Computer Programming - Volume 2 (p.
+272-273).
+Because of this, an array of 32 bit values to use is constructed.

+It may be worth converting the int128 as a whole to utilise 32 bits.
+This would only slightly slow down addition and subtraction
+(bringing it closer to Boost's int128), but it could significantly speed up multiplication, division and modulo, due to no more bit truncating.

-Every arithmetic operator should be implemented first as its compound operator (e.g. `+=`), then the basic operator simply create a copy of the left hand side variable and use the compound operator on the copy.
+Every arithmetic operator first implements its compound operator (e.g. `+=`), then the basic operator simply creates a copy of the left hand side variable and use the compound operator on the copy.
 Example:
 ```cpp
 int128 operator/(int128 const& rhs) {